-Dr Lina Dencik is Reader at Cardiff University’s School of Journalism, Media and Culture.
+Dr Lina Dencik is Professor at Cardiff University’s School of Journalism, Media and Culture.
 Her research interests broadly concern developments in media and technology and social and political change.
 She has published extensively in the areas of globalisation theory, activism and digital media.
 Currently, she is doing work in the areas of datafication and implications for understandings of social justice, looking particularly at the governance and experiences of resource-poor and targeted communities.
 Lina is Co-Director of the Data Justice Lab.

 Dr Arne Hintz is Reader at Cardiff University’s School of Journalism, Media and Culture.
 His research focuses on the practices and conditions of digital citizenship, combining work on citizen media and participation, digital policy, internet governance, surveillance and datafication.
 He is Co-Chair of the Global Media Policy Working Group of the International Association for Media and Communication Research (IAMCR) and directs Cardiff University’s MA Digital Media and Society.
 He is Co-Director of the Data Justice Lab.

-Dr Joanna Redden is Senior Lecturer at Cardiff University’s School of Journalism, Media and Culture.
+Dr Joanna Redden is an Assistant Professor at the Faculty of Information and Media Studies, Western University.
 Her research focuses on the datafication of governance.
 She investigates how government information systems and service provision are changing, the democratic implications of changing government practices and how these transformations are affecting people.
 Previous work has investigated the relationships between digital media and poverty politics.
 Joanna is co-editor of Compromised Data: From Social Media to Big Data (2015) and author of The Mediation of Poverty: The News, New Media and Politics (2014).
 She is Co-Director of the Data Justice Lab.